AxCoder/axcoder.github.io/_posts/2018-11-04-Perfview-in-dyn365fo.md

 title: Using Perfview in Dynamics 365 for Finance and Operations
 comments: true
 ---
-## Using Perfview in Dynamics 365 for Finance and Operations

 [PerfView](https://github.com/Microsoft/perfview) is my favorite .NET profiling tool.